What is: Uchiage Hanabi, Shita kara Miru ka? Yoko kara Miru ka? (Fireworks)

 - Screenplay: Hitoshi One

-- Character Design: Akihiko Yoshida
+- Character design: Akihiko Yoshida

 - Soundtrack: Satoshi Takebe

-- Release Date: August 18, 2017
+- Release date: August 18, 2017

 The film is also notable for its approach to time and perception.
-The narrative allows viewers to see different outcomes of the same situation, questioning the notion of fate and free will.
+The narrative allows viewers to see different outcomes of the same situation, questioning the notion of destiny and free will.
 This non-linear narrative structure is one of the aspects that most intrigues anime fans, as it offers a new way of thinking about the choices we make and how they shape our lives.
 Uchiage Hanabi is, therefore, more than just a film about fireworks; it is a reflection on youth, the passage of time, and the complexity of human emotions.

 In short, Uchiage Hanabi, Shita kara Miru ka?
 Yoko kara Miru ka?
-(Fireworks) is a work that combines a compelling narrative with a stunning visual aesthetic, resulting in a memorable cinematic experience.
-It's a film that resonates with those who have gone through the transition from childhood to adolescence, capturing the essence of the fleeting moments that define our lives.
+(Fireworks) is a work that combines an engaging narrative with a stunning visual aesthetic, resulting in a memorable cinematic experience.
+It's a film that resonates with those who have already gone through the transition from childhood to adolescence, capturing the essence of the fleeting moments that define our lives.
 With its unique and profound approach, the film has established itself as a significant work within the animation genre, attracting both critics and fans around the world.